 3. From there visualise a punch to the stomach, as you suck your bellybutton in towards your spine.
 The gauge should decrease from 40mmhg.

 - Do not hold your breath and breath normally.

-- Your main aim is to decrease the pressure by 10mmhg or more
+- Your main aim is to decrease the pressure by 10mmhg, or more down to zero.

 SUPINE STATIC KNEE CRUNCH